 An easy way to get your coupon site up and running asap is with a pre-styled coupon theme like the Froday WordPress theme.
 This theme has everything you need for your daily deals site like front-end deals submission, easy theme options, coupon countdown, social integration and more.

 If you already have a theme you love, then a plugin may be your best bet.
 Add coupons for your WooCommerce store with the WooCommerce Coupons Countdown WordPress plugin.
 It’s a quick and easy way to add custom coupons to any WooCommerce e-commerce website.

 Want to start with a free option?
-Magic WP Coupons Lite is a free WordPress plugin that gives you the ability to add basic coupons with a click counter system, likes & dislikes and the option to upload new coupon templates.
+Discount Rules for WooCommerce is a free WordPress plugin that gives you the ability to add basic coupons with a percentage based discounts, add tiered pricing, add expiration dates and more.

 Price Comparison Sites

 Price comparison sites usually show you a product and its price at different stores.
 They usually feature product reviews submitted by users, which make the bulk of their content.
 How does a price comparison site make money?
 You earn a commission when a user clicks on a link and visits the retailer’s site.
 You can sell advertising space as well.

 Add your reviews (and affiliate links) using the ReHub WordPress Theme.
 It is a great option for sharing your favorite products and services with your readers using easy to read comparison tables with logos, dates, prices, and more.

 The Go Responsive Pricing & Compare WordPress Plugin is perfect for creating comparison tables for just about anything.
 Add images, videos, features lists, icons and tons more to help your readers decide which option is best for them.
 Pricing tables area great way to compare & contrast similar offers (like hosting or theme packages).

 If the two premium options aren’t in your budget, the WooCommerce Compare Products free WordPress plugin is an easy way to add product comparisons to your WooCommerce store.